adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 We receive Personal Information from you, our websites, your device(s), and our external service providers.
 The categories of sources from which we have collected or received Personal Information include:

-* **You**: We collect information that you voluntarily provide, such as registration data on our public forum or information that you send to us as part of issue reports, user support queries, user reviews and job applications.
+* **You**: We collect information that you voluntarily provide, such as your email address if you sign up for a subscription or information that you send to us as part of issue reports, user support queries, user reviews and job applications.
 * **Your device(s)**: We receive information from and about the computers, phones, and browsers that you use in connection with our Products.
 * **Our Websites**: We collect information about how you interact with and use our websites.
 * **Your Social Media Profiles**: We collect information about your social media subscriptions, if you choose to contribute to content in that manner.